Finger pinching conspiracy theory: MapleStory scandal

 Nexon's public reprimand of Ppuri was positively received by its associated developers.
 Nexon union leader Bae Suchan likened the fingers to the English racial slur nigger, saying an expression must be redacted if it can be read as hate speech.
 When its umbrella organization, the Korean Confederation of Trade Unions (KCTU), joined the press conference in front of Nexon's headquarters to condemn Nexon's action, Bae Suchan said they would consider leaving the KCTU because it focused more on political activities than efforts to protect the rights of its members.
 Supercat, the developer behind mobile game The Kingdom of the Winds published by Nexon, started in-house training that taught its workers not to express feminism in the game and included Ppuri animator's tweet as an example.
 On Blind, anonymous Nexon employee criticized Ppuri for putting the burden to fix the game on Nexon developers.

 Later investigations performed by news media and Ppuri's interviews, which involved cross-examining storyboards and key frames, found that the allegations led by Nexon and the finger pinching theorists were erroneous.
 Worksheets provided by Ppuri revealed that the "feminist hand gesture" scene in the Angelic Buster trailer was not drawn by the female employee, but a male animator in his forties.
-Ppuri refuted Nexon's argument about the studio hiding the fingers.
-Ppuri directors claimed Nexon had supervised Ppuri's trailer eight times over the course of a month, and did not take issues with the Angelic Buster's hand gesture scene prior to the controversy.
+Ppuri disputed Nexon's argument that the studio hid the fingers without its knowledge.
+Ppuri directors claimed Nexon had supervised the trailers eight times over the course of a month, and did not take issues with the Angelic Buster's hand gesture scene prior to the release.
 A similar claim about Ppuri's trailer for Dungeon Fighter Online was also contested.
-Ppuri directors explained that, contrary to the conspiracy theories, a character in the trailer was opening her hand instead of making a finger pinching gesture.
+The directors explained that, contrary to the conspiracy theories, a character in the trailer was opening her hand instead of making a finger pinching gesture.